-Effective December 15, 2012, the City of Stockton implemented a Medical Provider Network (MPN) Program.
-This has been implemented in an effort to control costs of Workers' Compensation claims.
+Effective December 15, 2012, the City of Stockton implemented a Medical Provider Network (MPN) Program in an effort to control the costs of Workers' Compensation claims.

-City Employees not in sworn Public Safety positions will automatically be enrolled into an Integration Program if they have a Workers' Compensation Claim.
-This program ensures employee pay is made whole through the use of accrued leave balances, until these balances are exhausted.
+City employees not in sworn public safety positions will automatically be enrolled in an Integration Program for a Workers' Compensation Claim.
+This program ensures employee pay is made whole through accrued leave balances until these balances are exhausted.
 Employees who do not wish to participate may opt-out, but this decision is final; the employee will not be allowed to opt back in.

-CorVel Corporation is the local Third Party Administrator who handles the City of Stockton's Workers' Compensation Claims.
-CorVelCorporation Contact US.
+Athens is the local Third Party Administrator for the City's Workers' Compensation Claims.